It disappeared for generations and seasons on end, only to return again. This time, rivaling the golden era of the past.

 Conservation of Pacific Bluefin

-The Pacific bluefin is a critically important species with population levels well below historic numbers.
-Conservation measures and more data are needed to better understand and enjoy these fish.
+The Pacific bluefin is a critically important species.
+Conservation measures and more data are needed to better understand these fish.
 Most importantly, we need to satellite tag more 200-pound bluefin through the Tag-A-Giant program for further insight into the actual age that these fish spawn.